giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 After you have applied the `ConfigMap` manifest to the Management API you have to submit the App custom resource that defines the intent to install the Dex app in the given cluster.
-The easiest way to do this is [through our Web-UI](https://docs.giantswarm.io/ui-api/web/app-platform/) Alternatively, you can directly apply it to the management cluster.
+The easiest way to do this is [through our Web-UI](https://docs.giantswarm.io/ui-api/web/app-platform/) Alternatively, you can directly apply it to the Management Cluster.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1